Coconut flour 90-second bread is keto and gluten-free. It has a lovely spongy texture that readily soaks up butter

 Should I toast the bread?

 However, if you try 90-second keto bread and find that you really dislike it (some do), I highly suggest trying it toasted.
 This is what it looks like when toasted in a skillet with 1 tablespoon of butter, over medium-low heat:

 Aren’t microwaves bad for you?

 I don’t believe they are.
-Here’s a good article that explains why cooking in the microwave is a healthy choice.
+Here’s a good article from Harvard Medical School that explains why cooking in the microwave is a healthy choice.

 When ready to use, I highly suggest skillet-toasting the leftover slices in butter or in olive oil.
 But you can also just gently reheat them in the microwave, about 10 seconds per slice on 50% power.

-You can also freeze slices of completely cooled 90-second bread.
+You can also freeze slices of the completely cooled bread.
 Microwave them frozen to defrost, or use your toaster on the lowest setting.

 Do you have a recipe for almond flour keto bread?

 Yes!
 If you prefer to use almond flour, try this tasty recipe for low carb English muffin, another keto bread that you make in the microwave.
 Or if you prefer to use the oven, try this tasty almond flour bread.
 It has rave reviews on Pinterest!